vavyskov/vagrant-symfony/README.md

 The folder "vagrant/install" contains several installation scripts:

-- **MailDev** displays sent emails on URL: `localhost:1080` or `192.168.33.10:1080`

-      cd /vagrant/install/
-      sudo ./maildev.sh

-    You can send a test e-mail using the command:

-      php /vagrant/test/send-mail.php

 - **SQLite** stores the entire database as a single cross-platform file

       cd /vagrant/install/